Irrigation in India: State-wise irrigation data

 Tables below provide the fraction of agricultural area irrigated by state, the agricultural yield per hectare, and the proportion of different irrigation technologies employed.

-Statewise Irrigation Coverage and Productivity
+Statewise irrigation coverage and productivity

 State-wise irrigation types, capacity and actual

 Note: The All India total includes land area for Union Territories of India that is not shown in the above table.

 Project classification

 Irrigation Projects in India are classified as follows: